paragbaxi/qualysapi/README.md

 hostname = qualysapi.serviceprovider.com
 username = jerry
 password = I<3Elaine
+# Supports NTLM.
+Username should be in format of 'domain\\username'.
+ntlm = True

 [proxy]
 ; This section is optional.
 Leave it out if you're not using a proxy.